aurelia/aurelia.github.io-old/docs/api/router/index.md

   * `config: RouteConfig` - No description available

-* `mapUnknownRoutes(config: ): RouterConfiguration` - Registers an unknown route handler to be run when the URL fragment doesn&#x27;t match any registered routes.
+* `mapUnknownRoutes(config: RouteConfigSpecifier): RouterConfiguration` - Registers an unknown route handler to be run when the URL fragment doesn&#x27;t match any registered routes.
-  * `config: ` - A string containing a moduleId to load, or a [[RouteConfig]], or a function that takes the [[NavigationInstruction]] and selects a moduleId to load.
+  * `config: RouteConfigSpecifier` - A string containing a moduleId to load, or a [[RouteConfig]], or a function that takes the
+ [[NavigationInstruction]] and selects a moduleId to load.

-* `useViewPortDefaults(viewPortConfig: ): RouterConfiguration` - Configures defaults to use for any view ports.
+* `useViewPortDefaults(viewPortConfig: Record): RouterConfiguration` - Configures defaults to use for any view ports.
-  * `viewPortConfig: ` - a view port configuration object to use as a default, of the form { viewPortName: { moduleId } }.
+  * `viewPortConfig: Record` - a view port configuration object to use as a default, of the form { viewPortName: { moduleId } }.